Claire Langhamer

-Claire Louise Langhamer, FRHistS, is a social and cultural historian of modern Britain.
-Since 2021, she has been the director of the Institute of Historical Research.
+Claire Louise Langhamer, FRHistS (born 1969), is a social and cultural historian of modern Britain.
+Since 2021, she has been director of the Institute of Historical Research.

 Career

 After growing up in North Humberside, she attended the University of Manchester, graduating with a history degree in 1991.
 She subsequently completed her doctorate under the supervision of Dave Russell at the University of Central Lancashire; she was awarded her PhD in 1996 for her thesis Women and leisure in Manchester, 1920–c.1960.
 In 1998, Langhamer started working as an academic at the University of Sussex as a lecturer; she was promoted to a senior lectureship in 2004 and was appointed Professor of Modern British History in 2014.
 She left Sussex in 2021 to be director of the Institute of Historical Research.
-As of 2017, she is a Fellow of the Royal Historical Society (FRHistS).
+In 2017 she was elected a Fellow of the Royal Historical Society (FRHistS).